Let’s Talk 800-627-3917

 Why Warehouse Rack Labels Matter

-It’s predicted there will be 180,000 warehouses worldwide by 2025, thanks largely to the eCommerce boom.
-Regardless of your target customer, it’s crucial for warehouses of all sizes and in all industries to maximize their real estate.
+The global warehouse count was on track to pass 180,000 facilities by 2025, up from 150,000 in 2020, driven largely by the eCommerce boom.
+Regardless of your target customer, it is crucial for warehouses of all sizes and industries to maximize their real estate.

 The benefits of proper labeling include:

-• Fewer errors: Warehouse errors are costly.
-Misplaced items, incorrect shipments, and delayed orders are just a few examples of how small mistakes can lead to big problems.
+• Fewer errors: warehouse errors are costly.
+Misplaced items, incorrect shipments and delayed orders are just a few examples of how small mistakes lead to big problems.
 Rack labels offer clear identification, reducing errors and costs.

-• Faster workflows: Rack labels help maintain order, keeping the warehouse clean and well-structured.
-They guide employees on where items should go, ensuring systematic arrangement and an organized workflow.
+• Faster workflows: rack labels help maintain order, keeping the warehouse clean and well-structured.
+They guide employees on where items should go, ensuring an organized workflow.

-Every warehouse benefits from better rack labeling procedures, regardless of size.
-Organizations that invest in — and maintain — proper labeling practices have a sizeable advantage over the competition in terms of efficiency, costs, and productivity.
+Every warehouse benefits from better rack labeling, regardless of size.
+Organizations that invest in and maintain proper labeling have a sizeable advantage over the competition in efficiency, cost and productivity.

 Boost Efficiency With Better Warehouse Rack Labeling